exquisiteOntologist/stories/readme.md

     - **A)** No, nothing can replace Feedly.
 - **Q)** Can you provide 1-click app downloads?
     - **A)** Not yet.
 App signing is required.
-- **Q)** How come Windows doesn't get tested on GitHub?
-    - **A)** The libraries are not compatible with GitHub's Windows build environment.
-It does build on Windows Server in my testing.